leemc-data-ed/blood-vessel-diameter/README.md

 # blood-vessel-diameter

-Analysis of blood vessel diameter in Python
+This repo contains Python notebooks for analysis of blood vessel diameter in Python.